h3x0x0/Glassdoor-Unlocked/README.md

 # Glassdoor Unlocked

-**Glassdoor Unlocked** is a Tampermonkey userscript that enhances your Glassdoor experience by removing intrusive overlays and revealing collapsed reviews and interview details.
+**Glassdoor Unlocked** is a script that enhances your Glassdoor experience by removing intrusive overlays and revealing collapsed reviews and interview details.

 ## Features